Scalable Image Tokenization with Index Backpropagation Quantization: Experiment

 Existing VQ methods struggle to scale up due to the codebook collapse.
-For example, the usage and rFID of LlamaGen\cite{llamagen} significantly drop when increasing the code dimension from 8 to 256 (97\% $\rightarrow$0.29\%, 2.19 rFID$\rightarrow$9.21 rFID), as shown in \cref{tab:recon1}.
-This is due to their partial updates during training which progressively widens the distribution gap between non-activated codes and encoded features.
+For example, LlamaGen~\cite{llamagen} sees a significant drop in usage and rFID when increasing the code dimension from 8 to 256 (97\% $\rightarrow$ 0.29\%, 2.19 rFID $\rightarrow$ 9.21 rFID), as shown in \cref{tab:recon1}.
+This is due to their partial updates during training, which progressively widens the distribution gap between non-activated codes and encoded features.

-IBQ shows promising scaling capacity in three aspects: 1) \textit{Codebook Size}: As shown in \cref{tab:codebook_size}, there is a significant improvement in reconstruction quality as the codebook size enlarges from 1024 to 16,384.
-Furthermore, IBQ enables high codebook utilization and consistent gain in visual soundness even training with 262,144 codes.
-2) \textit{Model Size}: \cref{tab:model_size} reveals that by extending the number of ResBlock both in the encoder and the decoder, the boost in reconstruction performance can be guaranteed.
-3) \textit{Code Dimension}: interestingly, we observe significant codebook usage increasements when scaling up code dimension.
-We assume that low-dimensional codes are less discriminative where similar ones tend to be clustered.
-It indicates that the representative codes are more likely to be selected under our global updating strategy.
-In contrast, codes with high-dimensional embedding are highly informative since they are mutually sparse in the representation space.
-Therefore, these codes can be evenly selected during training, which ensures high utilization with better performance.
-With the above factors, we realize a super large codebook of 262,144 codebook size and 256 dimensions with high codebook usage (84\%), achieving the state-of-the-art reconstruction performance (1.00 rFID).
+\textbf{Scaling Up Tokenizers Improves Reconstruction.} IBQ tokenizers show promising scaling capacity for reconstruction in three aspects: \textbf{1) Codebook Size}: As shown in \cref{tab:codebook_size}, reconstruction quality improves significantly as the codebook size increases from 1,024 to 16,384, with high utilization and consistent visual soundness even at 262,144 codes. \textbf{2) Code Dimension}: interestingly, we observe a notable increase in codebook usage when scaling code dimension in \cref{tab:codebook_dim}.
+We assume that low-dimensional codes are less discriminative and tend to be clustered, indicating that representative codes are more likely to be selected under our global updating strategy.
+In contrast, high-dimensional codes are highly informative due to their sparsity in the representation space, allowing for more even selection during training, which ensures high utilization with better performance. \textbf{3) Model Size}: \cref{tab:model_size} reveals that by increasing the number of ResBlock both in both the encoder and decoder, a higher reconstruction performance can be guaranteed.

+With these factors, we realize a super large codebook of 262,144 codebook size and 256 dimensions with high codebook usage (84\%), achieving the state-of-the-art reconstruction performance (1.00 rFID).
 To better illustrate the scaling properties, we also provide visualizations in \cref{fig:scaling_visualization}.

+\textbf{Scaling Up Tokenizers Improves Generation.} Scaling up IBQ tokenizers also enhances generation quality.
+As shown in \cref{fig:scaling_recon_gen}, increasing the codebook size significantly improves reconstruction and generation FID, with a similar trend observed when scaling code dimensions.
+Moreover, with larger autoregressive models (\eg, 1B parameters), the improvement in generation quality becomes more remarkable, suggesting that scaling up generative models can further unlock the potential of IBQ tokenizers.